Broadway (Manhattan): Northern Manhattan and the Bronx

 Broadway then passes the campus of Columbia University at 116th Street in Morningside Heights, in part on the tract that housed the Bloomingdale Insane Asylum from 1808 until it moved to Westchester County in 1894.
 Still in Morningside Heights, Broadway passes the park-like campus of Barnard College.
 Next, the Gothic quadrangle of Union Theological Seminary, and the brick buildings of the Jewish Theological Seminary of America with their landscaped interior courtyards, face one another across Broadway.
 On the next block is the Manhattan School of Music.

 Broadway then runs past the Manhattanville campus of Columbia University, and the main campus of CUNY–City College near 135th Street; the Gothic buildings of the original City College campus are out of sight, a block to the east.
 Also to the east are the brownstones of Hamilton Heights.
 Hamilton Place is a surviving section of Bloomingdale Road, and originally the address of Alexander Hamilton's house, The Grange, which has been moved.

 Broadway achieves a verdant, park-like effect, particularly in the spring, when it runs between the uptown Trinity Church Cemetery and the former Trinity Chapel, now the Church of the Intercession near 155th Street.

 NewYork–Presbyterian Hospital lies on Broadway near 166th, 167th, and 168th Streets in Washington Heights.
 The intersection with St. Nicholas Avenue at 167th Street forms Mitchell Square Park.
-At 178th Street, U.S. 9 becomes concurrent with Broadway.
+At 178th Street, US 9 becomes concurrent with Broadway.

 Broadway crosses the Harlem River on the Broadway Bridge to Marble Hill.
 Afterward, it then enters the Bronx, where it is the eastern border of Riverdale and the western border of Van Cortlandt Park.
-At 253rd Street, NY 9A joins with U.S. 9 and Broadway.
+At 253rd Street, NY 9A joins with US 9 and Broadway.
 (NY 9A splits off Broadway at Ashburton Avenue in Yonkers.)